AlejandroDavidArzolaSaavedra/Kata-Email-Analysis-Project/README.md

 - **Process:** After reading the email addresses, the program processes the information to build a histogram that counts the frequency of each email domain.

 - **Output:** Finally, the program displays the generated histogram in a graphical interface.

-## Project Structure 🚀

-### Main Classes

-- **Kata4.java:** Contains the main class of the project.
-It is responsible for file reading, data processing, and histogram presentation.

-### Model Classes

-- **Histogram.java:** Represents a generic histogram and is used to store the frequency of email domains.

-- **Mail.java:** Defines the structure of an email object and provides methods to obtain the email domain.

-### View Classes

-- **HistogramDisplay.java:** Creates and displays a graphical histogram using the JFreeChart library.

-- **MailHistogramBuilder.java:** Builds a histogram from a list of email objects.

-- **MailListReader.java:** Reads email addresses from a file and returns a list of email objects.

 ## How to Use 🚀